danluu/ncverilog-error-messages/README.md

 ncvlog: *E,NOTSTT: expecting a statement [9(IEEE)] -- there are many reasons this can happen.
 If you get a ridiculously large number of these, it could be because you left off an 'end'.
 The first one has the location of the error.

+Non-errors that cause problems:

 X values in a multi-dimensional packed array: are you sure the array is large enough?
 If you index off the end, it is neither a compile time error nor a runtime error.
 It "works", but gives you Xs.

+Connecting 'logic' to an enum.
+If you have something that should be an enum and change just the port type on the module to input logic, it still works!
+Well, for some definition of works.
+There's no warning or error.